The Wind Cries Mary

 "The Wind Cries Mary" is a rock ballad written by Jimi Hendrix.
-Hendrix wrote the song as a reconciliatory love song for his girlfriend in London, Kathy Mary Etchingham.
+Hendrix wrote the song as a reconciliatory love song for his girlfriend in London, Kathy Etchingham.
 More recent biographical material indicated that some of the lyrics appeared in poetry written by Hendrix earlier in his career when he was in Seattle.

 Background and recording

-According to his then girlfriend, Kathy Etchingham's, account, he wrote the lyrics after an argument with her about her cooking lumpy mashed potatoes, using "Mary" (Etchingham's middle name).
+According to Hendrix's then-girlfriend Kathy Etchingham, he wrote the lyrics after an argument with her about her cooking lumpy mashed potatoes, using "Mary" (Etchingham's middle name).
 Etchingham suggested that the line in the song "a broom is drearily sweeping up the broken pieces of yesterday's life" represents Hendrix sweeping up the broken dishes she threw as a result of the argument.
 In a later interview, Hendrix commented that the lyrics represent "more than one person".
 Music journalist David Stubbs pointed out that Hendrix also used the line from the song “Somewhere a Queen is weeping / Somewhere a King has no wife" in a poem he wrote to another Mary who had been his girlfriend, Mary Washington.

 Billy Cox, Hendrix's long-time friend and later bassist, has noted Curtis Mayfield's influence on the song.
 Hendrix performed elements of an early version in the summer of 1966 with his band Jimmy James and the Blue Flames in New York City.

 The Experience recorded it at De Lane Lea Studios in London in February 1967, during sessions for their follow-up single to "Hey Joe".
 Hendrix producer Chas Chandler commented on the recording:

 The single, backed by "Highway Chile", was released in the UK in May 1967 and reached number six on the UK Singles Chart.
 In the United States, the song was first released as the B-side of the "Purple Haze" single in June 1967.
 It was later included on the American Are You Experienced album, released in August 1967.

-More recent biographical material has indicated that some of the lyrics appeared in poetry written by Hendrix earlier in his career when he was in Seattle.
-According to his previous girlfriend from Seattle, Mary Washington, the words "Somewhere a Queen is weeping/ Somewhere a King has no wife," were written in a love poem Hendrix had written for her.